Erasmus University Rotterdam strives for an accessible campus and buildings for all students, employees and visitors.

 Visitors can use the wheelchair platform lift by calling Campus Security (there is a sign with telephone number and instructions at each lift).

 Employees and students with reduced mobility can be authorized to use the wheelchair platform lifts and a number of specific doors that give access to public spaces.
 Employees can have this authorization placed on their employee card by sending an email to email@example.com.
 Students can apply for a Mobility Card by filling in the 'Mobility Card' form.

 Audio Induction loop

-The lecture halls CB-1 and CB-5 in Theil Building as well as part of the Aula in Erasmus Building, are equipped with an audio induction loop system for hearing impaired.
+The lecture halls CB-1 and CB-5 in Theil Building as well as part of the Aula in Erasmus Building, are equipped with an audio induction loop system for students with an auditory impairment.
 Read more.

 Of course, service dogs are welcome on campus and in all buildings.
 However, we advise students with a service dog to indicate this to their study advisor, so that she/he can inform the faculty to prevent refusal of access or other misunderstandings.

-A limited number of lockers are available on campus Woudestein for students with a (temporary) physical impairment.
+A limited number of lockers is available on campus Woudestein for students with a (temporary) physical impairment.
 The lockers are located in the central hall in Sanders Building.
-If you need a locker and can provide sufficient motivation, you can submit a request together with your study advisor.
-More information about the application procedure and the accompanying form can be found at myeur.nl.
+If you need a locker and can provide sufficient motivation, you can discuss this with your study advisor.
+The study advisor can submit a request to Team Studying with a Functional Impairment.